-Following the preliminary assessment, if the Vice President for Research and Economic Development, and the appropriate dean or equivalent administrator (if necessary), determines the allegation falls within the definition of misconduct in research or scholarship and is sufficiently credible and specific so that potential evidence of misconduct in research or scholarship may be identified, the Vice President for Research and Economic DevelopmentRSIO will initiate the inquiry process.
-In initiating the inquiry, the Vice President for Research and Economic DevelopmentRSIO should identify as clearly as possible the original allegation and any related issues that should be evaluated.
+Following the preliminary assessment, if the Vice President for Research and Economic Development, in consultation with the appropriate dean or equivalent administrator, determines the allegation falls within the definition of misconduct in research or scholarship and is sufficiently credible and specific so that potential evidence of misconduct in research or scholarship may be identified, the vice president for Research and Economic Development will initiate the inquiry process.
+In initiating the inquiry, the vice president for Research and Economic Development should identify as clearly as possible the original allegation and any related issues that should be evaluated.